davechurchill/COMP4300_Project/2023-12-07 - Demo/README.md

 # Project Demo Features Completed

-Copy / paste the checklist from Project Specification into this section indicate which features are complete in the demo
+Copy / paste the checklist from Project Specification into this section to indicate which features are complete in the demo

 # Project Demo Instructions